aokiji-zz/web-scan-security-tool/README.md

 # pentest tools electron
-A pentest tools in electron, created with, nodejs, typescript, react
+A pentest tools builded in electron, created with, nodejs, typescript, react

-This app need NMAP package installed to run
+This app need NMAP package installed to run.

 Intalling using linux terminal.